 Way back in grade school, I seem to recall that my teacher told my mom that I was gifted.
 So much so that she wanted to hold me back for a year.
 My mom was not so easily fooled and she adamantly refused to be deluded by this inept attempt at semantics.
 Apparently my mom wasn’t too keen on having her only son re-gifted.
 I’m pretty sure the thought of having me around even one year longer than necessary for graduation held some sway with her too.

 Looking back it would seem that I had all the symptoms of ADHD.
 I couldn’t sit still, my mind was always racing and my grades sucked.
 But since this was the 60’s, attention deficit hyperactive disorder was just spelled KID.
 My mom had a far better remedy than any medication.
 She ran my butt off.
 I was the Forest Gump of Prairie Village, Kansas.
 On the first day of first grade, I ran away from school and made it all the way home before the school even called my mom.
 From then on, I was “special”.
 As long as I spent every recess in full sprint mode I would return to the classroom ready to learn.
-I wonder how many kids today would benefit from more perspiration and less prescriptions?
+I wonder how many kids today would benefit from more perspiration and fewer prescriptions?
 I wasn’t special or disordered, I was just being a kid.

 Which brings me to today and our insatiable need to semanticize everything with a label or suitable acronym.
 I had one teenage girl in the car recently who claimed to be paranoid schizophrenic and bipolar.
 I know this because she had this conversation with herself, “I hear voices sometimes…Oh, no you don’t!”
 She seemed perfectly normal to me so I think it was her way of getting the good meds.
 It must be nice to solve all our problems with another prescription instead of having to learn how to cope.
 But who am I to argue with the highly regarded medical profession and the pharmaceutical companies who keep finding new diseases to label and medicate.
 It’s really hard to make a profit when people learn to modify their behavior and minimize their problems.